A CSS Parallax Scroll Effect For All Modern Browsers

 element is actually higher in the Z-axis, and therefore covers up the background image as needed.

-The article explained how to create a simple parallax scroll effect with CSS in all modern browsers with a single set of rules.
+The tutorial explained how to create a parallax scroll effect with CSS in all modern browsers using a single set of rules.